Finding an RV dump station with potable water is getting harder to do because of water rationing policies and increased liability risks.

 How Do I Know if Water is Potable?

 Generally, a spigot painted blue or green means potable water, while a spigot painted red means non-potable.
-Often times, a red-painted spigot may deliver drinkable water straight from city/county tap, but was painted red because the owner of the RV dump does not want to accept liability.

 For more discussion on this, read, “How Do I Know if RV Dump Station Water is Potable?“